 Conclusions

 Measurement is a cornerstone of the scientific method, even in fields that do not always explicate this importance.
-For example, even the animal-behaviorist working with rats in Skinner boxes must be concerned with whether the lever functions well to capture the animal’s lever-pressing behavior: if it is too heavy or too stiff, the acquisition curve recorded would not accurately reflect the animal’s behavior.
+For example, even the animal behaviorist working with rats in Skinner boxes must be concerned with whether the lever functions well to capture the animal’s lever-pressing behavior: if it is too heavy or too stiff, the acquisition curve recorded would not accurately reflect the animal’s behavior.
 Even fields of research that have at times been skeptical of the utility of psychometric methods (e.g., behaviorism, from which the IRAP emerged) are therefore negatively impacted by low reliability and poor measurement.

 Vahey et al.’s (2015) meta-analysis of criterion validity concluded that the IRAP shows promise as a clinical assessment measure.
 However, a degree of reliability is a prerequisite for validity (Loevinger, 1957).
 The results of this and two previous meta-analyses suggest that the IRAP’s reliability is poor at best and unacceptably low at worst.
 This poor reliability has direct negative implications for statistical power in past and future studies.
 Elsewhere, recent research has also suggested that the IRAP demonstrates very poor individual level estimation (Hussey, 2020).
 As such, in its current form, the IRAP likely has limited use as an assessment tool in either research or applied settings.
-Researchers should be very cautious when choosing to use the IRAP in their research or when interpreting the results of IRAP studies.(2020)(Lilienfeld & Strother, 2020)
+Researchers should be very cautious when choosing to use the IRAP in their research or when interpreting the results of IRAP studies.
+The IRAP may represent another example of what Lilienfeld and Strother (2020) describe as cautionary tales in psychological measurement: a laboratory procedure that researchers used to make substantive conclusions without first ensuring that it had adequate measurement properties to do so.

 Author notes